YussaMoney/UI-Portal-Page/README.md

 # UI Portal Page

-This is a simple HTML with little styling(CSS) of a Youtube homepage write in the format of HTML5
+This is a simple HTML with little styling(CSS) of a sample homepage write in the format of HTML5

 ## Built With